Friday, December 9, 2022

 As for the piece itself, I started the sketch back in January (31st, 2022), but didn’t return to it until August (24th.
 2022).
 Thankfully I had a clear idea of how this piece was going to look, so making decisions about placement and design came quickly.
 I really wanted to include all the major players, so first and foremost was Curry’s ‘Darkness’.
 I have seen the antagonist portrayed so many ways, but I was always partial to one of the original poster designs in which ‘Darkness’ is blended rather subtly into the background.
 In the film ‘Darkness’, depending on which cut you watch, is not fully revealed until much later yet we are given an indication early on about his chthonic appearance.
 I chose to depict him thusly and then placed him centrally in the layout.
 On my list of must haves for this piece, I knew I wanted to depict ‘Lili’ (Sara), ‘Jack’ (Cruise), and the Faerie Folk accompanying him.
 I also wanted to include ‘Darkness’’ lair, the Great Tree as the design was always so fascinating to me.
 It was imperative I include a nod to the unicorns in the film (as they are major players), and as I progressed through the piece I determined having them central was best.
 It would also help to contrast against some of the darker elements of the image.
 Primarily due to spatial constraints, I ran out of room to include all the images I wanted so a few of the more interestingly designed characters did not get represented and I had to eliminate one of the unicorns as well from the composition.
 Since the film takes place primarily in the forest with enormous trees, I decided to use them as a framing device to duplicate the atmosphere.

 I determined that most of the characters would have to be silhouetted in order to provide the contrast I was visioning.
 I originally planned on going back to each one and adding a bit of a highlight here or there to give them more dimension, but quickly abandoned that plan when it became apparent that the details would most likely not be legible in the final piece.
-I was also reluctant to place ‘Lili’ where she is in this composition, as it echoed a piece (SLEEPWALKERS) from earlier this year.
+I was also reluctant to place ‘Lili’ where she is in this composition, as it echoed a piece from earlier this year.
 It was however the best place for her and actually worked really well from a design concept as her ‘hair’ leads us into the swamp scenario and blends into the twisted roots of the trees.
 I chose the color palette based on the movie’s own visuals and from a previous piece I did inspired by the film (above), for Creature Features and their ‘Tim Curry Tribute Show’.
 I started with the background colors first, determining that the transition was the best way to contribute to telling the film’s story (without spoiling it).
 It also helped with contrasting elements, although the right side suffers a bit I think due to the darker colors used, but it also forces the viewer to the left which is where the story begins anyways so...there’s that.
 The unicorn, and ‘Lili’ were then painted next, followed by ‘Darkness’ on the original background layer (which I never do, and was VERY anxious about).
 Thankfully the image did not require additional proofing beyond the initial one, and the whole process took me roughly sixty (60) hours in Procreate on my iPad, in addition to a few hours in Adobe Photoshop editing.
 In all, this piece really did not take me as long as I thought it would and I was incredibly concerned I would not make the gallery’s due date of September 17th (2022).
 While I did resume the piece on August 24th (2022) I didn’t complete it until September 7th (2022) as I was juggling this piece at the same time, in addition to life events.
 For the time spent, I can say I am very happy with how this piece turned out.
 I have long wanted to develop something inspired by the film, but I just couldn’t realize what that was.
 The first piece I did for Creature Features was a very difficult piece for me to realize, and even after completion, it just did not seem to fulfill the void.
 This is a prime example of not having the skills at the time to execute a vision, and how returning to a concept, or even developing a new one later is worth exploring.

 The 12” x 18” image (printed on 100lb Cover, thank you SGX), was made for Gallery1988’s ‘Crazy 4 Cult XVI’, a group show dedicated to many classic and modern films with a (cult-like) following.
 The show was originally scheduled to run from October 1st, 2022, through October 15th, 2022 with all remaining works available the following day at noon.
 At this time the prints are exclusively available via the gallery, so please check their website for all remaining works related to the show including mine.